troglobit/debconf/README.md

 Where to find the Debconf database?
 -----------------------------------

+Do not modify these files directly!

     /var/cache/debconf/config.dat
+    /var/cache/debconf/templates.dat

-`config.dat` stores all the template questions, notes everything you stored in the template file once you have run the config script.
+`config.dat` stores all the template questions and their replies, notes if the user has 'seen' the questions already, to avoid asking again and again.

+`templates.dat` stores all templates.

+Use the following magic to work remove templates or unset the 'seen'
+flag:

+    echo PURGE | sudo debconf-communicate <packagename>
+    echo UNREGISTER package/setting | sudo debconf-communicate
+    echo FSET package/setting seen false | sudo debconf-communicate

+To see the value of settings:

+    echo GET package/setting | sudo debconf-communicate

 How to run the scripts?
 -----------------------